aws/aws-security-services-best-practices/docs/en/guides/guardduty/index.md

 #### GuardDuty runtime monitoring

 For GuardDuty runtime monitoring protections including GuardDuty runtime monitoring for EKS, EC2, and ECS you have the ability to further scope what resources you want coverage for and how you would like to deploy the runtime agent.
-We recommend allowing GuardDuty to deploy runtime monitoring which will deploy a VPC endpoint and agent for ECS and EKS using a sidecar or EKS managed add-on, respectively.
+We recommend allowing GuardDuty to deploy runtime monitoring which will deploy a VPC endpoint and agent for EC2, ECS, and EKS using a an agent, sidecar, or EKS managed add-on, respectively.
 This will ensure coverage across your current resources but also apply to new resources that are created in the future.
+This agent if built on [EBPF technology](https://ebpf.io/what-is-ebpf/).
 Using the GuardDuty automation saves manual effort needed to address new resource coverage across your organization.
 However if you can choose to you can manage this configuration yourself.
-GuardDuty EC2 monitoring is currently in preview and only has the option to use [systems manager or the RPM package manager to install the runtime agent](https://docs.aws.amazon.com/guardduty/latest/ug/managing-gdu-agent-ec2-manually.html).

 If choose to allow GuardDuty to deploy the needed resources to cover both current and future VPC endpoints and agents needed to provide runtime monitoring in your environment you can further scope which resources the runtime monitoring applies to by using inclusion or exclusion tags.
 For example, if you have a handful of EKS clusters that you don't want to monitor, than it would be more efficient to use an exclusion tag rather than the opposite scenario where you only want to apply monitoring to a few resources where you would want to use inclusion tags.
 The GuardDuty documentation provides [use case examples and specific tags](https://docs.aws.amazon.com/guardduty/latest/ug/runtime-monitoring-configuration.html) needed to implement this functionality.

+When configuring GuardDuty runtime monitoring it is important to understand the [prequisites](https://docs.aws.amazon.com/guardduty/latest/ug/runtime-monitoring-prerequisites.html) for runtime monitoring.
+This will give you information on supported OS's, Kernel version, CPU and Memory limits for the GuardDuty agent and more.
+After deployment ensure you [assess your coverage](https://docs.aws.amazon.com/guardduty/latest/ug/runtime-monitoring-assessing-coverage.html) of the runtime monitoring deployment to address any issues.

 ## Operationalize GuardDuty findings